 We've partnered with NavigateMyCare to help you compare options so that you can choose a plan that best suites your needs.

-Call 1-844-653-5063 to speak with a licensed HealthPlanOne insurance agent.
-Provide them with your Customer ID (provided by your Kinney pharmacist) and they will help you find the plan that best suits your needs.
+Or call 1-844-653-5063 to speak with a licensed HealthPlanOne insurance agent.
+Provide them with your date of birth and a current prescription number and they will help you find the plan that best suits your needs.

 Kinney Drugs accepts most Medicare Part C and D plans.